Complex oscillations in the delayed Fitzhugh-Nagumo equation: Hopf bifurcations in the fast dynamics

 It is very easy to see that the two dimensional space of affine functions $t\mapsto \alpha+t\beta$ is contained in the solution space of \eqref{eq:FastDelayedLin} with the action of the RHS of \eqref{eq:FastDelayedLin} given by $\alpha+\beta t \to \beta$.
 In the basis given by the functions $1$ and $t$ this gives the matrix

 Using the dispersion relationship~\eqref{eq:CharactRootsFast} we can draw some conclusions on the bifurcation diagram in the plane $(\tau, y)$.
 First of all the saddle node bifurcation occurs for $y=-2/3$ (or $y=2/3$, case treated in an identical manner).
-Near such a bifurcation point, the fixed point relationship~\eqref{eq:FPFast} ensures that $y=-2/3+((x^*-1)^2)+O((x^*-1)^3)$, and using this expansion and the dispersion relationship \eqref{eq:CharactRootsFast}, one can easily show that the curve of Hopf bifurcations is tangent to the $y=-2/3$ line, which is consistent with the generic Bogdanov-Takens picture.
+Near such a bifurcation point, the fixed point relationship~\eqref{eq:FPFast} ensures that $y=-2/3+((x^*-1)^2)+\mathcal O ((x^*-1)^3)$, and using this expansion and the dispersion relationship \eqref{eq:CharactRootsFast}, one can easily show that the curve of Hopf bifurcations is tangent to the $y=-2/3$ line, which is consistent with the generic Bogdanov-Takens picture.

-In order to ensure that the system at this point indeed enjoys the universal unfolding of the Bogdanov-Takens bifurcation and characterize the local behavior, we reduce the system to normal form at this point.
+In order to ensure that {the local dynamics of the system at this point is indeed given by the universal unfolding of the Bogdanov-Takens bifurcation}, we reduce the system to normal form at this point.
 We start by changing variables defining $z= y+2/3$ and $u(t)=x(\tau t)$, so that equation~\eqref{eq:FastDelayed} writes

 with $\delta_u=(u_t-u_{t-1})$ and $\nu=(J\tau-1)$, which is a convenient notation since the singular point considered corresponds to $J\tau=1$.
-Normal form reductions for such delayed equations was analyzed in~\cite{faria-magalhaes:95}.
-Applying directly the methodology exposed in that article, we obtain:
+Normal form reduction for such delayed equations was analyzed in~\cite{faria-magalhaes:95}.
+Applying directly the methodology {presented} in that article, we obtain:

 From these equations, we pursue the reduction to bring the system into canonical form of the Bogdanov-Takens bifurcation as for instance given by~\cite{kuznetsov,guckenheimer-holmes:83}, and obtain, with our notations,